Update, 9/21/21: We’ve reviewed our recommendations and are confident these are still the best routers you can buy.

 A rock-solid Wi-Fi 6 router at a very reasonable price, but it's slower and omits some features.

 Gaming routers aren’t just for gaming.
 High-end routers with the latest features are generally branded “gaming routers.”
 If you want bleeding-edge technology, take a look at gaming routers—even if you never play games.

 Gaming routers are a category of their own, promising impressive hardware packed with all the latest features.
-Our top router pick is also a gaming router, but if you’re really looking for the best gaming router with the most features, you’ll want to spend a bit more.
+Our top router pick is also a gaming router, but if you’re looking for the best gaming router with the most features, you’ll want to spend a bit more.

 That tri-band support means you can isolate your gaming devices—-PC, Xbox, PlayStation, Nintendo Switch, or anything else—on their own band of Wi-Fi, ensuring other devices on your home aren’t competing for wireless traffic on your gaming Wi-Fi network.
-This is the best tri-band router we recommend in 2021.

 While the router has aggressive gamer styling, it’s not just about how the hardware looks.
 This router Asus ROG (Republic of Gamers)-themed right down to easy control over the router’s features in Asus’s ROG Gaming Center interface.

 This router also features an innovative feature called VPN Fusion, which lets you manually assign specific devices to go through different connections at the router level.
-Using the router’s interface, you could have your laptop go through a work VPN, your personal computer go through a different VPN for privacy, and your gaming console connect directly to the internet and bypass the VPN.
+Using the router’s interface, you could have your laptop go through a work VPN, your personal computer go through a different VPN for privacy, and your gaming console connects directly to the internet and bypass the VPN.